-- connection with assigned college activities is guilty of a misdemeanor. - 23.
-Conduct which poses a threat of harm to the individual and/or to others.
+- 23. Conduct which poses a threat of harm to the individual and/or to others.
 This includes, but is not limited to, the following types of conduct: - 1.
 Unsafe conduct in connection with a Health Services Program (e.g., - 2.
-Nursing, Dental Hygiene, etc.); - 3.
-Failure to follow safety directions of District and/or College staff; - Willful disregard of safety rules as adopted by the District and/or College; and/or - Negligent behavior which creates an unsafe environment.
+Nursing, Dental Hygiene, etc.); - Failure to follow safety directions of District and/or College staff; - Willful disregard of safety rules as adopted by the District and/or College; and/or - Negligent behavior which creates an unsafe environment.